FelixLeHub/Analysis_Portfolio/README.md

 - [projects.csv](projects.csv)
 - [upcoming_projects.csv](upcoming_projects.csv)

 **Description:** This project focuses on creating visual dashboards for analysis.
 It requires organizing and combining the 5 CSV files into one structured table accessible for reporting and data visualization.
-The goal of the dashboard i to help manage the workforce, to better understand the financial risks of each project, and to monitor the project health more effectively.
+The goal of the dashboard I to help manage the workforce, to better understand the financial risks of each project, and to monitor the project health more effectively.
 **Note:** The department budgets are set at 2-year intervals.

 **Objective:**
-- Create a visualization dashboard to understand the sales revenue of the bike rental service
+- Create a visualization dashboard to have an overview of all the business's projects
 - Identify departments and projects in the red.
 Understand which departments or projects are over budget or underperforming.
 - Can a year's budget cover the project expense?